gfelix01/gfelix01/README.md

 - 🔭 I’m currently working on this page.https://github.com/gfelix01/Portafolio.github.io
 - 🌱 I’m currently learning React and Vue.
-- 👯 I’m looking to collaborate on I am interested in collaborating on large scale web development projects using technologies like React, Angular or Vue.js.
+- 👯 I’m looking to collaborate on I am interested in collaborating on large scale web development projects using technologies like React.
 I would like to contribute to open source projects related to artificial intelligence and machine learning.
 I am looking for opportunities to collaborate on projects to design user interfaces (UI) and improve the user experience (UX).